 Sperm DNA Integrity testing can provide information leading to a more efficient treatment pathway being prescribed, reducing the time taken to achieve a successful pregnancy.

-If you have any questions, please do not hesitate to get in touch with our friendly team.
-Please fill out the form below or call us on 01761 43464.
+If you have any questions, please don’t hesitate to get in touch with our friendly team.
+Simply fill out the form below or call us on 01761 434464.